Adaptive design

 - changing the probability that new patients are allocated to study treatments (e.g., patients may be more likely to be allocated to better-performing treatments) (see response adaptive randomisation design);

-- a combination of multiple adaptations stated above in a single trial.
+- a combination of multiple adaptations such as stated above in a single trial.

-Figure 3 summarises examples of modifications that can be made to trial aspects at different stages of the trial to address specific uncertainties or achieve certain objectives.
+Figure 3 summarises examples of common modifications that can be made to trial design aspects at different stages of the trial to address specific uncertainties or to achieve certain objectives or goals.

 PANDA users should be aware that the appropriateness of an adaptive design with specific adaptations is primarily dictated by the research question(s) being considered, the logistical constraints likely to be present, and what the researchers want to achieve.
 The adaptive design should be feasible to implement and its potential value should be assessed at the design stage.
 Not all research questions can be addressed by using an adaptive design.